srynoserotonin/ICSGridWorldAquaruim/README.md

         for 100-150 steps before they remove themselves from the gid.

-(for typos blame doc copied from doc written by RDY) THIS PROJECT IS NO COMPLETE AND IS VERY BROKEN
+THIS PROJECT IS NOT COMPLETE AND IS VERY BROKEN (for typos blame doc copied from doc written by RDY)